JimDanner/definitelytyped-thunderbird-webext-browser/doc/Converter.md

   * `accounts.get`
   * `accounts.getDefault`
   * `identities.get`
-* actually may return `undefined`:
+* actually may return `undefined` (i.e. get called without an argument):
   * `mailTabs.getCurrent`
   * `tabs.getCurrent`
-* listed as optional but the documentation says nothing about that:
+* listed as optional but the documentation says nothing about that – presumably never gets called without an argument:
   * `action.getLabel` (from the file `browserAction.json`)
   * `composeAction.getLabel`
   * `contacts.getPhoto`